Carlow people! Staying in? Guests revealed for this week's Late Late Show on RTÉ

 Guests revealed for this week's Late Late Show on RTE

-The guests have been revealed for this week's Late Late Show on RTE.
+The guests have been revealed for this week's RTÉ Late Late Show on Friday on RTÉ One.

-On Friday night's Late Late Show, Ryan Tubridy will be joined by former Ireland international and Munster rugby star, Paul O'Connell.
-Paul will discuss homeschooling his children, taking time out, and why the charity Barnardos needs your help more that ever.
+Sinn Féin Leader Mary Lou McDonald will be joining host Ryan Tubridy to discuss her own recent battle with Covid-19, as well as her views on ongoing government formation developments and the recent general election.

-Ryan will be catching up with iconic Irish actor Colm Meaney about live away from home during the crisis, and playing the top gangster whose death sparks off a mafia war in his new series Gangs of London.
+Acclaimed singer-songwriter Dermot Kennedy will be live in studio for a number of special musical performances.
+Dermot will also voice his support for the work of Brother Kevin's Capuchin Day Centre in Dublin.
+Orla Tinsley, writer, campaigner and Cystic Fibrosis advocate will be speaking from her home in New York, discussing how she is coping with the ongoing coronavirus pandemic and the extra precautions those with CF need to take.

 Leave your comment